stavros-k/docs/docs/networking/pfsense/installation/setup-wizard.md

 Click <kbd>Next</kbd>

-There are a few more steps, which is setting up `NTP Servers`, `WAN Interface`, `Lan Interface`, `Admin Password`.
+There are a few more steps, which is setting up `NTP Servers`, `WAN Interface`, `LAN Interface`, `Admin Password`.

 The defaults should work just fine.

-You really have to setup WAN interface, which is something that I can't help, as each ISP will have different requirements.
+If you have connected pfSense behind your already running modem/router, for `WAN` you can leave it to `DHCP` for now.
+Don't forget to set a different Network address than your ISP's modem/router on LAN interface.
 Also remember to set a strong Admin Password.

 ## General